 Product designers often pay attention to forecasts to identify a custom color palette that coordinates with the overall brand marketing strategy.
-Pantone and Color Marketing Group are popular sources for publishing these color forecasts as well as naming "Color of the Year".
+Pantone and Color Marketing Group's color alerts are popular sources for publishing these color forecasts as well as naming "Color of the Year".

 Regardless of whether your product design uses a regulated or custom coordinated color scheme, the artwork provided should provide clear direction.
 This includes referencing specific color information (PMS or target color number), the substrate material and gloss requirements.

 Producing quality parts dictates that they match expectations in size, shape and look.
 Color is an important part of this review.
 Once you have defined your target color with the required substrate and gloss, we take over to develop a custom formula to match the specs.
 The formula is kept on file along with your review of acceptable variances to ensure consistency from run to run.

 How Can We Help?